pirovc/ganon/README.md

 ### classify

  - {prefix}**.lca**: output with one match for each classified read after LCA.
 If multiple hierarchy levels are set, one file for each level will be created: {prefix}.{hierachy}.lca *(fields: read identifier, target, (max) k-mer count)*
  - {prefix}**.all**: output with all matches for each read.
 Only generated with --output-all/-a active.
-If multiple hierarchy levels are set, one file for each level will be created: {prefix}.{hierachy}.all. *Warning: file can be very large* *(fields: read identifier, target, k-mer count)*
+If multiple hierarchy levels are set, one file for each level will be created: {prefix}.{hierachy}.all. **Warning: file can be very large** *(fields: read identifier, target, k-mer count)*
-  - {prefix}**.rep**: plain report of the run with only target that receive a match *(fields: hierarchy_label, target, total matches, unique matches, lca matches, rank, name).* Total reads classified are the sum of the columns unique matches and lca matches.
-At the end prints 2 extra lines with `#total_classified` and `#total_unclassified`
+  - {prefix}**.rep**: plain report of the run with only target that receive a match.
+Total reads classified are the sum of the columns unique matches and lca matches.
+At the end prints 2 extra lines with `#total_classified` and `#total_unclassified`. *(fields: hierarchy_label, target, total matches, unique matches, lca matches, rank, name)*
   - {prefix}**.tre**: report file (see below)

 ### report